EventGhost/EventGhost/_build/data/docs/scripting.rst

 This will generate a "Main.MyEvent" event.
-Actually you could also use the 'EventGhost/TriggerEvent' action with eg.plugins.EventGhost.TriggerEvent("MyEvent"), following the pattern described above, but for convenience this function is also exposed directly from 'eg'.
+Actually you could also use the 'EventGhost/TriggerEvent' action with eg.plugins.EventGhost.TriggerEvent("MyEvent"), following the pattern described above, but for convenience this function is also exposed directly from :mod:`eg`.

 .. function:: eg.Exit()